GeoscienceAustralia/DEA-CalVal-Phase1/workflow_instructions.md

 the workflow for the first time:
 <OL>
 <LI>The Python library for this workflow, as well as notebooks and support
-scripts can be found on VDI and should be downloaded from this repo or copied into the working directory directly on VDI:<BR><BR>
+scripts can be found on VDI and should be cloned/downloaded from this repo or copied into the working directory directly on VDI:<BR><BR>
     cp -r /g/data/u46/users/aw3463/GuyByrne/calval .<BR><BR>
 <LI>The DEAPlotting library is also needed for RGB plots and can be obtained
-from https://github.com/GeoscienceAustralia/dea-notebooks under "10_Scripts" or can be copied on VDI to the working directory:<BR><BR>
+from https://github.com/GeoscienceAustralia/dea-notebooks under "10_Scripts" or
+can be copied on VDI to the working directory:<BR><BR>
     cp /g/data/u46/users/aw3463/GuyByrne/calval/DEAPlotting.py .<BR><BR>
 <LI>Start up the DEA module by typing:<BR><BR>
     > module load dea<BR><BR>